How to Design a Sports Logo (That Fans Actually Wear)

 Typography that performs on jerseys and screens

-Typography can make or break how to design a sports logo.
-Sports lettering must remain legible at a distance and in motion, where thin details and complex scripts can smear.
-Choose fonts based on function first: boldness, readability, and how well the letterforms hold up when the logo is scaled down.
+Typography can make or break a sports logo.
+Letters must stay legible at a distance and in motion.
+Thin details and complex scripts can smear.
+Choose fonts based on function: boldness, clarity, and how well they hold at small sizes.

-Don’t forget the supporting lettering system.
-Most teams need at least two text roles: the primary team name and a secondary element (city, mascot name, or year).
-Plan a hierarchy so the logo can flex across formats without losing the brand voice.
+Don't skip the supporting type system.
+Most teams need two text roles: the main name and a secondary item like city or year.
+Plan a clear order so the logo works across all formats.

 Logo usage Typography guidance